wilkens-teaching/info3350-s22/README.md

 ### Work and grading

-Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (15%), reading responses (10% in sum), a take-home final exam or optional final project (20%), and consistent professionalism (including attendance and participation) (5%). *You must achieve a passing grade in each of these components to pass the course.*
+Grades will be based on weekly problem sets (50% in sum), a midterm mini-project (15%), reading responses (10% in sum), a take-home final exam or optional final project (20%), and consistent professionalism (including attendance and participation, 5%). *You must achieve a passing grade in each of these components to pass the course.*

 **Graduate students** (enrolled in 6350) must complete a final project in place of the final exam and are strongly encouraged to attend an additional weekly section meeting for 6350 (Fridays, time to be determined).